bbcmicrobit/micropython/docs/pin.rst

         **Capacitive touch**
-        This test is done by interacting with the electric field of a capacitor using the a finger as a conductor. `Capacitive touch
+        This test is done by interacting with the electric field of a capacitor using a finger as a conductor. `Capacitive touch
         <https://www.allaboutcircuits.com/technical-articles/introduction-to-capacitive-touch-sensing>`_
         does not require you to make a ground connection as part of a circuit.